asos-conradannan/vscode-pm-course-part2-mcps/4.2-confluence-integration/SCRIPT.md

 USER: Types command

-ACTION: Fetch template, apply to new page, customize for the feature.
+ACTION: Fetch template, apply to new page, customise for the feature.

 ---